jessica-mitchell/nest-desktop/docs/index.rst

 How the documentation is organized
 ----------------------------------

-The documentation is organized in three sections addressing to the interest of reader.
+The documentation is organized into three sections.
+Select the appropriate section that fits your needs.

 .. raw:: html